ScottfreeLLC/AlphaPy/docs/tutorials/system.rst

 [Note that Mr. Crabel runs a successful hedge fund and wrote a rare, groundbreaking book on short-term trading: Day Trading with Short Term Price Patterns and Opening Range Breakout]

+Once you come to the conclusion that there is no master algorithm, then you can move to the next level.
+Collectively, technical analysis is really just an infinite set of features to use in training models.
+Further, we have discovered that all of the systems you need have already been invented.
+The real magic is then using machine learning to decide which system to deploy at any given moment.

 Clearly, you will lose money by blindly executing any short-term system on any given timeframe.
 About twenty years ago, when artificial intelligence